sveetch/project-composer/docs/sample_basic.rst

 Basic sample
 ============

-To demonstrate the composition usage we will create a dummy project which should be able to collect various messages from project applications and print them out in the expected order.
+To demonstrate the composition usage we will create a dummy project that will be able to collect various messages from project applications and print them out with a defined order.

 The final result of this tutorial can be found in its own source repository `composer-sveetch-python <https://github.com/sveetch/composer-sveetch-python>`_.